What is a Lens?

 What is a Lens link?

-Lens links allow you to share your Lens without providing the Snapcode.
-If users have Snapchat downloaded, the link will lead them directly to your Lens.
-If they click the link on a desktop computer or do not have Snapchat, they will be directed to a web page that features the Snapcode.
+Lens Links are a way to share your Lens without a Snapcode.
+Anyone that has Snapchat installed on their phone can tap the link and be taken right to your Lens.
+If they're on a desktop computer or don't have Snapchat, they'll be directed to a web page that features your Snapcode.

 What will Snapchatters see when they unlock a Lens I have built?